wekuume/wekuume-content/en/topics/practice-1-emergencies/1-seek-help/3-3-learn.md

 ---
-title: Dealing with insecure channels
+title: "Dealing with insecure channels"
 ---
 # Reaching out for help
 Start with the most secure form of communication you can manage and the person you reach out to may be able to help you establish a line of communications that is more secure, if necessary.